Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Yeah.

-But it's your first ever Skodov,
+The best part is it's your first ever skydive

-so you go tandem with a professional, but you use cheap,
+so you go tandem with a professional,

-sorry mate, I don't trust you.
+But you just, you, sorry, mate, I don't trust you.

 Pulled it.